Euphaea cardinalis: Description and habitat

-It is a medium sized damselfly with black head and brown-capped pale grey eyes.
+It is a medium-sized damselfly with black head and brown-capped pale grey eyes.
 Its thorax is black, marked with bright ochreous-red antehumeral and humeral stripes.
 Lateral sides of the thorax in the base is red.
 Its all legs are red.
 Wings are broader than Euphaea dispar.
-Fore-wings are transparent, merely enfumed with brown on the apices and almost in same length of the abdomen.
+Fore-wings are transparent, merely infused with brown on the apices and almost in same length of the abdomen.
 Hindwings are transparent; but nearly half of the wings from the apices are broadly black.
 The black area of wings has steely-blue reflections in some lights.
 Abdomen is bright red up to the segment 6; apical third of segment 6 to the end segment are black.
 Anal appendages are black.

 Female is short and robust; the ochreous-red of male is replaced with yellow colors.
-All wings are transparent, enfumed with black in adults.
+All wings are transparent, infused with black in adults.
 Abdomen is black with yellow lateral stripes up to segment 6.
 The yellow lateral stripes continued to segment 7.
 Segment 8 has a narrow and 9 has a broad yellow apical annule, covering dorsal half.

 They breed in hill streams and usually find perched on boulders and riparian vegetation of streams.